-- 34. The proposed budget for Major Programme I in 2023 amounts to €14.00 million, which represents an increase of €1.61 million, or 13.0 per cent, as compared to the 2022 approved budget of €12.39 million. - 35.
-Of the total increase, approximately €0.39 million correspond to the application of the UN Common System in staff costs.
-The additional €1.24 million are the direct consequence of substantial increases in judicial activities, including in particular: i) the need to conduct trial hearings in three cases throughout the year in 2023, with other two cases to be at the deliberations stage, ii) the significant work on reparations in five cases, iii) one case at the confirmation of charges stage, iv) interlocutory and, possibly, final appeals from cases which are presently before the Pre-Trial and Trial Chambers, v) the substantial workload foreseen in the Pre-Trials Division given OTP's increased number of investigative activities in 2022 and 2023.
-Accordingly, essential general temporary assistance in the form of eleven new legal staff members at the P-2 level will be required in the Chambers to address the mounting workload at trial and pre-trial levels.
+- 35. The proposed budget for Major Programme I in 2023 amounts to €15.13 million, which represents an increase of €2.74 million, or 22.1 per cent, as compared to the 2022 approved budget of €12.39 million. - 36.
+Of the total increase, approximately €1.40 million correspond to the application of the UN Common System in staff costs.
+The additional €1.34 million are the direct consequence of substantial increases in judicial activities, including in particular: i) the need to conduct trial hearings in three cases throughout the year in 2023, with other two cases to be at the deliberations stage, ii) the significant work on reparations in five cases, iii) one case at the confirmation of charges stage, iv) interlocutory and, possibly, final appeals from cases which are presently before the Pre-Trial and Trial Chambers, v) the substantial workload foreseen in the Pre-Trials Division given OTP's increased number of investigative activities in 2022 and 2023.
+Accordingly, essential general temporary assistance in the form of eleven new legal staff members at the P-2 level will be required in the Chambers to address the mounting workload at trial and pre-trial levels. - 37.
+This increased caseload in 2023 is expected to be handled successfully through the continued policy of flexible staff deployment, reinforced by effective coordination among the divisions.
+This approach is expected to continue to result in significant staff output and an improvement in and diversification of individual staff members' skills.
+As part of its commitment to presenting the leanest possible budget, no change is proposed by Major Programme I with respect to non-staff costs for 2023.